What the Holidays Mean for Car Buyers

 Holidays are always an excellent time to purchase a new car.
 The most known are the Christmas and New Years holidays, but also 4th of July, Memorial day, and Thanksgiving Weekend are a great time to buy.
 Most dealerships and manufacturers will offer captivating incentives during all of these holidays.

 What the Holidays Mean for Car Dealers

 How do these consumer car buying trends translate to dealers?
-Digital advertising costs typically spike during these peak car sale holidays, and competition is much more fierce.
+Digital advertising for dealerships and other industries have costs that typically spike during these peak car sale holidays, and competition is much more fierce.
 Tier 1 advertisers (for example, Manufacturers like Toyota) may bid up on keywords to create more interest and demand, which may result in an increased cost on a keyword level for dealerships.
 To stay ahead of the competition, dealerships must differentiate themselves from the rest, offering customers unique offers or advantages that help them stand out from the others.
 Because competition is higher and ad space is limited, increasing your paid search budget will ensure your conversions stay steady.